carbon-design-system/carbon-components-angular/README.md

 _Finally_ we can run `npm start` and start building out our application!

-> *Note:* This isn't the only way to bootstrap a `carbon-components-angular` application, but the combination of `@angular/cli` and the `carbon-components` is our recommended setup.
+> *Note:* This isn't the only way to bootstrap a `carbon-components-angular` application, but the combination of `@angular/cli` and the `carbon-components` scss is our recommended setup.

 ### Contributing